 Hungary country brief

 Hungary is a landlocked country in Central Europe bordered by Slovakia to the north, Austria and Slovenia to the west, Croatia and Serbia to the south, and Romania and Ukraine to the east and north-east.
-The population of Hungary is approximately 10 million.
+The population of Hungary is just under 10 million (2012).
 The capital is Budapest.

 Hungarians celebrate their national or State day on 20 August each year, known as the Day of the Foundation of the State of Hungary and St Stephen's Day (after Hungary's first king).
 Hungary also celebrates national days on 23 October (commemorating the outbreak of the 1956 Uprising and the proclamation of the Hungarian Republic in 1989) and 15 March (commemorating the 1848-49 Revolution and War of Independence).

-Parliamentary elections were last held in April 2010, the sixth elections since the end of the communist era in Hungary.
-In the first round of elections on 11 April, the Fidesz-Christian Democratic People's Party (KDNP) coalition won an absolute majority of seats, giving it the power to form government on its own.
-After the second round on 25 April, the Fidesz - KDNP coalition emerged with an overwhelming two-thirds majority (263 of the 386 seats), sufficient to allow it to modify major laws and the country's constitution without other parliamentary parties’ support.
+Parliamentary elections were last held on 6 April 2014, the seventh elections since the end of the communist era in Hungary.
+The Fidesz- Christian Democratic People's Party (KDNP) coalition won 133 seats, maintaining its two-thirds majority.
 Major legislative changes undertaken by the Fidesz-KDNP Government since 2010 have included a new Constitution, media, banking and religious laws.
-Aspects of these laws have been subject to criticism, both within Hungary and from the EU.
-The next parliamentary elections are due to be held in April 2014.
+However, aspects of these laws have been subject to criticism, both within Hungary and from the EU.

-Hungary’s current Prime Minister is Viktor Orbán, Mr Orbán is a founding member of the Fidesz Party and was Prime Minister between1998-2002.
+Hungary's current Prime Minister is Viktor Orbán.
+Mr Orbán is a founding member of the Fidesz Party and was also Prime Minister from 1998-2002.
 The current President, Dr János Áder, took up office on 2 May 2012, following the resignation in April of Dr Pál Schmitt.
 The President, elected by the Parliament every five years, has a largely non-political role.
 The President does, however, have the right to send proposed legislation back to Parliament for reconsideration, or to the Constitutional Court for a review of its constitutionality.

-Hungary is a member of the World Trade Organization (one of the founding members), the International Monetary Fund (since 1982), the Organisation for Economic Cooperation and Development (since 1996), NATO (since 1999) and the European Union (since 2004).
+Hungary is a member of the World Trade Organization (one of the founding members), the International Monetary Fund (1982), the Organization for Economic Cooperation and Development (OECD) (1996), NATO (1999) and the European Union (2004).
 Hungary is also a member of the EU's visa-free zone, the Schengen Area, which it joined in December 2007.

-Hungary is a member of the Visegrad Four, with Poland, Slovakia and the Czech Republic.
-This is an unofficial grouping of the four Central European countries which aims to promote closer cooperation between the four countries, all relatively new members of European integration.
+Hungary is a member of the Visegrad Four, with Poland, the Czech Republic and the Slovak Republic.
+This is an unofficial grouping of the four Central European countries which aims to promote closer cooperation between the four countries, all relatively new members of the European Union.

-Hungary has been one of the more advanced market economies amongst the new EU member states in Central and Eastern Europe, with the private sector accounting for approximately 80 per cent of GDP.
+Hungary is one of the more developed market economies amongst the new EU member states in Central and Eastern Europe, with the private sector accounting for more than 80 per cent of GDP.
 The economy has been extensively liberalised through privatisation, foreign investment and the introduction of comprehensive commercial laws.
-Further reforms are planned.
 Key reasons why foreign investors choose Hungary are the quality of its workforce, its excellent infrastructure, its central geographic location and relatively low costs.
 In recent years, Hungary's heavy taxation regime and the absence of essential administrative reforms have significantly impacted on its business environment, although it still remains a major recipient of foreign direct investment.

 Hungary and Australia enjoy friendly, co-operative relations with strong people to people links flowing from the large numbers of Hungarians who migrated to Australia in the twentieth century, especially following the 1956 Uprising against the Soviet occupation of Hungary.
-At the time of the 2006 Census, there were 67,625 people in Australia of Hungarian ancestry.
-Hungarian-Australians have been active in the fields of business, academia, politics and the arts and count amongst their number well-known Australians such as the former NSW Premier, Mr Nick Greiner AC, businessman Mr Frank Lowy AC, Executive Chairman and co-founder of the Westfield Group, artist Ms Judy Cassab CBE AO, and SBS sports commentator, Mr Les Murray AM.
+At the time of the 2011 Census, there were 69,160 people in Australia of Hungarian ancestry.

 Bilateral agreements between Australia and Hungary include treaties on Mutual Assistance in Criminal Matters and Extradition (1997) and an agreement on Cooperation in the Peaceful Uses of Nuclear Energy and the Transfer of Nuclear Material (2002).
 A bilateral Social Security Agreement was signed in June 2011.
 Australia's economic relations with Hungary are facilitated by a bilateral Double Taxation Agreement and an Investment Promotion and Protection Agreement.